SNOWY RIVER KAYAK ADVENTURE

 A BIG WHITEWATER PADDLING ADVENTURE JOURNEY DOWN AUSTRALIA’S MOST FAMOUS RIVER

 15 yrs MIN

-No other company offers the same turnkey experience, from transport, kayaks & camping equipment, we supply it all.
+No one else offers the same turnkey experience, food, transport, kayaks & camping equipment, we supply it all.

 Join us for a holiday that is fun and exciting, whitewater kayak paddling your Kayak down the famous Snowy River.
 We provide all training, kayak and camping equipment for your excellent Snowy River Kayak Adventure.

 As you consider joining us on the Snowy River Kayak Adventure the following information will be important to you .

 Walking Rivers discovered on a Snowy River Kayak Adventure its far more exhilarating, whitewater rafting or kayak paddling a single kayak.

 We promote one person one kayak.
 Our staff provide equipment & training for you to have an exhilerating experience.
 Anyone with training can enjoy kayak paddling on whitewater.